Dynamical vertex approximation for the attractive Hubbard model: Conclusions

-After proving, both analytically and numerically, that our implementation preserves the physical equivalence at the ladder D$\Gamma$A level, we have applied our modified algorithm out of particle-hole symmetric sector, studying the effects of nonlocal correlations for the more relevant case of an (hole) doped AHM in three dimensions.
-In particular, we have focused on the physics close to the superconducting (SC) and charge-density-wave (CDW) instabilities, by computing the temperature behavior of the corresponding susceptibilities and coherence lengths in the critical region, both in DMFT and ladder D$\Gamma$A. The fitted critical exponents in ladder D$\Gamma$A resulted larger not only than the DMFT one (as expected), but also than the exact ones belonging to the corresponding universality classes, calling for future, more focused investigation in this direction.
-Nonetheless, the determination of the critical temperature turned out to be essentially unaffected by the underlying uncertainty in the exponents, allowing for a reliable computation of the phase diagram of the AHM in three dimensions.
-This way we could highlight the different effects of the non-local (SC and CDW) fluctuations on the corresponding transition temperature, as well as on the single-particle spectral properties for the parameter regime of temperature above the physical (SC) transition.
+After proving, that our implementation preserves the physical equivalence at the ladder D$\Gamma$A level, we have applied our modified algorithm out of particle-hole symmetric sector, studying the effects of nonlocal correlations for the more relevant case of an (hole) doped AHM in three dimensions.
+In particular, we have focused on the physics close to the superconducting (SC) and charge-density-wave (CDW) instabilities, by computing the temperature behavior of the corresponding susceptibilities and coherence lengths in the critical region, both in DMFT and ladder D$\Gamma$A. The fitted critical exponents in ladder D$\Gamma$A resulted larger not only than the DMFT one (as expected), but also than the exact ones belonging to the corresponding universality classes.
+In fact, the fit including also subleading terms suggests that the actual critical exponents of our ladder D$\Gamma$A calculations with Moriya corrections belong to the universality class of the spherical model (see Table \ref{tab:exps}) where: